AmericanCouncils/fiendish-bundle/README.md

 to the container from within `run` by calling `$this->getContainer()`.

 You can also pass arguments to your daemons when you start them.
 Any JSON-serializable object can be used.
-In the example above a simple string is expected, but a realistic app would probably expect an array, which can in turn be nested arbitrarily deep with other JSON-serializable objects.
+In the example above an associative array with a single key was passed in.

 Be aware that PHP's json deserialization turns associative arrays (i.e. arrays with string keys) into objects, so that anything put to `$arg["xyz"]`